 The final to original budget comparison has minimal variances to note.
-We, each year, establish a budget prior to July 1st in order to meet our legal requirement.
+Each year we establish a budget prior to July 1st in order to meet our legal requirement.
 This first budget is established with known and projected data.
 This past year the District had two budget amendments to address changes as they occur.

-Revenue for the final budget was increased by \$158,355 with most of the increased in state revenue.
+Revenue for the final budget was increased by \$426,542 with most of the increase being state revenue which is attributed to greater than budgeted enrollment and foundation.